iterative/ldb-resources/documentation/Command-summary.md

 QuickStart allows the individual user to begin with LDB by means of creating datasets and without additional configuration.
 QuickStart is designed to lower barrier for trying LDB, and intends to bring value in about 3-4 commands.

 `STAGE` is the only LDB command that trigger QuickStart.
-To do it, `STAGE` confirms the absence of an active LDB instance, and runs `ldb init ~/.ldb/private_instance` to create a new LDB repository before proceeding with staging a dataset.
+To do it, `STAGE` confirms the absence of an active LDB instance, and calls `INIT` to create a new LDB repository before proceeding with staging a dataset.

  Under the hood, QuickStart process consists of the following two steps:

-* LDB instance is created in the user's home directory.
+* LDB instance is created in the user's home directory: `~/.ldb/private_instance`
 * Default storage configuration is created with wide-open settings:
     * All cloud locations are permitted to host data objects.
     * A `read-add` folder is created in user's home directory (see `ADD-STORAGE`).